mxtommy/Kip/README.md

 - Include support for latest Chromium and other modern browsers

 # Features
-## Access from Phones, tablets and computers
+## Access from Phones, Tablets and Computers
   Simply navigate to http://<Signal K Server URL>:<Signal K Server port>/@mxtommy/kip to load KIP and enjoy it's features remotly on any device.

 ## Multiple User Profiles